Menu

 7. What is CRI and How Does it Matter for Sports Field and Stadium Lighting?

-Quality of light is measured by CRI or Color Rendering Index.
+Quality of light is measured by Color Rendering Index or CRI.
 Understand that CRI denotes the quality of light whereas lumens denote the quantity of light.
 People and objects look better under high-quality light.

-Takeaway: The higher the quality of light, the less quantity of light is required.
-Look for lights with a CRI of 70 or above.
+The higher the quality of light, the less quantity of light is required.
+Look for lights with a CRI of 70 or above

 Quality applies to several things.
 First, there is the quality of the product.
-The quality of the product is one that has been certified safety tested under UL or ETL.
+The quality of the product has been certified as safe under UL or ETL.
 It has at least a 5-year warranty and a lifespan that matches the warranty.
 You should certainly expect a well-built, high-quality Stadium Light to last at least 10-15 years and require little if no maintenance.

 Quality also applies to the supplier, the company that supplies you with the lights.
 The supplier should have a long record of being in business and providing exceptional service pre-and post-sales.
 They should be the people you call if there are warranty issues, and not push you off to somebody else.
 At LED Lighting Supply, we have a strong history of backing our customers and have excellent reviews that attest to this belief in providing our customers with the best options and best service.